 You can see that the electrician crimped the copper ground wires together using a copper crimp.
 I'm not going to disassemble that.
-Instead, I'll wire nut to the existing copper wires coming off the old switches.
+Instead, I'll use wire connectors to the existing copper wires coming off the old switches.

 Disconnect Old Switch Wires

-Many electricians these days connect the stripped wires to the back of the switch or outlet using the holes provided.
+These days, many electricians connect the stripped wires to the back of the switch or outlet using the holes provided.
 Not many take the extra time to attach them using the screws on the side.

 There is supposedly a way to "release" these wires from the switch.
 I find it easier to cut them using a wire cutter.

 If you've not done so already, now would be the time to turn the power off to these switches.